TrungNguyen1909/writeups/GGCTF20/index.md

 Hi, last week I participated in Google CTF 2020 with my team `pwnPHOfun`

-Although I didn't solve the challenge in time for the points; still, here is a writeup for the challenge `teleport` for you.
+Although I didn't solve the challenge in time for the points, still, here is a writeup for the challenge `teleport` for you.

 I like to write detailed articles that are understandable and replicable to my past self.
 Feel free to skip any parts.
 Here is a table of content for you.